GR8505/NPL_Forecast_TrinidadTobago/README.md

 ### M2_YYC ###
 <img src="https://github.com/GR8505/NPL_Forecast_TrinidadTobago/blob/main/Images1/tumbler-on-a-vault-door-2021-04-05-08-15-25-utc.jpg" alt="drawing" width="600" height="200"/>
 The growth in M2 money is often seen as a good proxy for heightened economic activity and generation of wealth.
 M2 is a broader measure of money which includes cash, checking deposits and easily convertible ‘near money’.
 The regression model reveals that for every 1 percent (year-on-year) increase in M2 money, the mean NPL ratio declines by 0.3973, holding all other variables constant.
-This is possible as higher M2 money is indicative of a stronger economy, healthier business profits and an uptick in job creation, which all translate to a lower probability of delinquent loan payments.
+This is possible as higher M2 money is indicative of a stronger economy, healthier business profits and an uptick in job creation, which all translate to a lower probability of loan delinquency.
+Also, a stronger job market is often linked to higher levels of private sector credit, which lowers the NPL ratio due to a higher "denominator-effect".

 ### CR_GROWTH_YY ###
 <img src="https://github.com/GR8505/NPL_Forecast_TrinidadTobago/blob/main/Images1/estate-agent-are-presenting-home-loan-to-client-an-45QXF26.jpg" alt="drawing" width="600" height="200"/>
 The NPL ratio is non-performing loans as a percentage of total loans.
 Given that private sector credit growth can lead to a higher total loans value, this will definitely have a negative effect on NPL.

 If non-performing loans remain constant and the denominator increases, then this will result in a lower NPL ratio.
 In this model, a 1 percent increase in private sector credit growth will result in a decline in the average NPL ratio by 0.6199.